 For existing and occupied buildings, the applicant must submit a draft of the relocation strategy for projects that result in the temporary or permanent displacement of current occupants.
 If the project will result in the relocation of any tenants (i.e. households or businesses), the Department requires the applicant to comply with the requirements of the Uniform Relocation Assistance and Real Property Acquisition Act of 1970 (42 U.S.C.
-4601 also known as "URA") and §104(d) of the Housing and Community Development Act of 1974 [42 U.S.C. §5304(d)], regarding resident notice and compensation.
+4601 also known as "URA") and §104(d) of the Housing and Community Development Act of 1974 [42 U.S.C. §5304(d)] if CDBG funds are used, or local relocation regulations found at Title 10, District Code of Municipal Regulations (DCMR) Chapter 22 if HPTF funds are used, regarding resident notice and compensation.